KevinAst/eatery-nod/src/util/feature-u/docs/feature-u.md

 **_the Process ..._**

-The basic process of feature-u is for each feature to promote a `Feature` object that relays the various aspects within that feature.
-In turn, these Feature objects are supplied to `launchApp()`, which configures and starts your application, returning the [App Object](#app-object) (_which promotes the public API of each feature_).
+The basic process of feature-u is that each feature promotes a `Feature` object that contains various aspects of that feature ... _things like: the feature's name, it's Public API, whether it is enabled, initialization constructs, and resources used in configuring it's slice of the frameworks in use._ In turn, these Feature objects are supplied to `launchApp()`, which configures and starts your application, returning the [App Object](#app-object) (_which promotes the public API of each feature_).

 <ul>